JuanCarss/index/README.md

 ## Built with

-This project has been built with Python programming lenguage at Pycharm IDE.
+This project has been built with Python programming language at Pycharm IDE.

 ## Getting Started